-Ancient cave formations found in Israel provide the first
+Ancient cave formations found in Israel provided the first

-concrete evidence that climate changes allowed early humans to
+concrete evidence that climate change allowed early humans to

 A team of Israeli scientists studied stalactites and

-stalagmites, or speleothems, found in five caves deep in the Negev
+stalagmites, or speleothems, which had been found in five caves deep in the Negev

-The rainy spells match the period of the first modern human
+The rainy spells matched the period which saw the first modern human

 slightly farther north in Israel's Carmel region and near Nazareth.